dmbarbour/glas/docs/GlasDesign.md

 ## Programs

 Glas programs are represented by values with a standard interpretation, designed for simplicity and compositionality.
-Linking is fully static.
-There are no register names to complicate decomposition and composition.
+Linking is static.
+Evaluation is eager and sequential.
+There are no variables to complicate metaprogramming.

+This design has some costs to flexibility and parallelism.

+But we aren't *stuck* with Glas programs.

 Values at any step during evaluation are whole, never containing variable holes.
 Annotations within the program can support performance, analysis, and debugging.

 A consequence of this design is that all higher-order programming must be staged, e.g. via macros or templates.
 Additionally, without either structure sharing or an explicit compression pass, program size will easily become a huge problem.